svilupp/LLMTextAnalysis.jl/README.md

 ### Inspirations and Acknowledgements
 The development of LLMTextAnalysis.jl drew inspiration from tools like [lilac](https://www.lilacml.com/), [Nomic Atlas](https://atlas.nomic.ai/), and the work of Linus Lee (see the [presentation at AI Engineer Summit 2023](https://www.youtube.com/watch?v=YvobVu1l7GI)).

+### Similar Packages
+- [TextAnalysis.jl](https://github.com/JuliaText/TextAnalysis.jl) is a comprehensive package for text processing and analysis, offering functionalities like tokenization, stemming, sentiment analysis, and topic modeling.
+Unlike LLMTextAnalysis.jl, TextAnalysis.jl provides a broader range of traditional NLP tools suitable for various text analysis tasks.
+- [TextModels.jl](https://github.com/JuliaText/TextModels.jl) enhances the TextAnalysis package with practical natural language models, typically based on neural networks (in Flux.jl)
+- [Transformers.jl](https://github.com/chengchingwen/Transformers.jl) provides access to the HuggingFace Transformers library, which offers a wide range of pre-trained state-of-the-art models for NLP tasks.
+It also allows users to build transformer-based models from scratch on top Flux.jl.
+- [StringAnalysis.jl](https://github.com/zgornel/StringAnalysis.jl) is a fork of TextAnalytics.jl, which offers a similar set of functionalities as TextAnalysis.jl, but with a slightly different API.
+It extends the original package with additional features like dimensionality reduction, semantic analysis, and more.